netdata/netdata/docs/tasks/setup/deploy-the-agent.md

 endpoint will be sufficient.
 If you are using a configuration which disables the web server or restricts access to certain APIs, you will need to use a non-default configuration for health checks to work.
+-->

-#### Install the Agent using Docker Compose with SSL/TLS enabled HTTP Proxy
+### Docker-compose with SSL/TLS enabled HTTP Proxy installation

 For a permanent installation on a public server, you should [secure the Netdata instance](https://github.com/netdata/netdata/blob/master/docs/tasks/setup/secure-agent-deployments.md).
 This section contains an example of